brookhong/DBGPavim/README.markdown

 ## Usage

-* Make sure your vim has python(at least 2.3) supported, in vim with command
+* Make sure your vim has python (at least 2.3) supported: in vim with command

     <pre>
     :version
     </pre>

-    In case of your VIM don't support python, download VIM source package from http://www.vim.org/download.php, then build your own VIM with commands --
+In case of your VIM don't support python, download VIM source package from http://www.vim.org/download.php, then build your own VIM --

     <pre>
     ./configure --prefix=/opt/vim --enable-pythoninterp --with-python-config-dir=/usr/lib/python2.4/config